tomasbjerre/violation-comments-to-bitbucket-cloud-command-line/README.md

  -v "JSHINT" "." ".*jshint/report\.xml$" "JSHint"
 ```

+Create **application passwords** like this: https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html

+If using it from **Jenkins**, you may integrate with Bitbucket Cloud with this plugin: https://github.com/jenkinsci/generic-webhook-trigger-plugin

 **You must perform the merge before build**.
 If you don't perform the merge, the reported violations will refer to other lines then those in the pull request.
 The merge can be done with a shell script like this.

 ```